sammaxfleet/Battleships/README.md

 - [Testing](#testing)

-# Purpose of the project & description
+# Purpose of the project & description.

 The purpose of this project was to build an interactive brain game for a user to play against the computer.